javayhu/Ganks-for-andoirdweekly.net/README.md

 ## How to use

-(1) Simply use file `src/main/resources/androidweeklynet.json` as the result data, but it will not autoupdate, the latest weekly issue in this json file is issue-204 for now.
+(1) Simply use file `src/main/resources/androidweeklynet.json` as the result data, but it will not auto update, the latest weekly issue in this json file is issue-204 for now.

-(2) Using Maven to compile and run this project
+(2) Compile and run this project with Maven (it may take some hours)

 1.Run `mvn compile` to compile this project;